teomoraitis/MarineTracker/1st Deliverable - SRS & UI Wireframes/README.md

 The 1st deliverable of the project includes the following:

 - **SRS (Software Requirements Specification):**
-  The first version of the project documentation, which contains the analysis of requirements (the "what" will be implemented).
+  The first version of the project design, which contains the analysis of requirements (the "what" will be implemented).
   This document is available in the `srs.md` file.
 You can view it [here](./srs.md).

 - **UI Wireframes:**